ronaldo0010/Mitigating-SYN-Flood/README.md

 Fig. above shows the simplicity of SYN-Authentication message exchange strategy.

 ## The Setup
-In the study [Scholz, 2020], the stack used to find if is possible to mitigate SYN-attacks with a programmable data plane is described below.
+In the study [Scholz, 2020], the stack used to find if it is possible to mitigate SYN-attacks with a programmable data plane is described below.

 ### Software Packet Processing Prototype
 * `Libmoon` for SYN proxy prototype in software targeting Commercial Off The Shelf hardware.
   * Powerful and easy-to-use scripting on top of DPDK's packet handling.
   * Proxy runs as userspace program.
   * TCP handshake done by proxy application.
-  * Libmoon receive and process packet in batches.
+  * Libmoon receives and processes packets in batches.
 * Hash function
-  * Peudo-crytographic `SipHash` function for cookies and hashmap
+  * Peudo-cryptographic `SipHash` function for cookies and hashmap
   * `SipHash` can be integrated with programmable software and hardware dataplanes.
 [Found here](https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/2019-P4-workshop-hashing.pdf).
 * Connection State Tracking
   * Garbage collection with __second chance page replacement__ algorithm.